thdal/MosaiqueRAT/README.md

 # Launch Mosaic

-For the moment: Open solution in Your IDE and run the "MosaicServeur"(Server) debugger, build the stub and enjoy.
+For the moment: Open solution in Your IDE and run the "MosaicServeur"(Server) debugger, build the stub.

 # Licence